spachava753/rollout/SPEC.md

 Note that when defining a [job](###Job), you may provide environment variables that are set before running the installation and execution script.
 This is especially helpful if you need certain inputs to execute the agent based on the job definition, such as a model id, or generation parameters.

-In addition, there exists a special `oracle` agent, in which the `solution/` folder is copied to the `/oracle` path, and executed from the working directory.
+In addition, `oracle` is a reserved agent name with special behavior.
+When an agent named `oracle` is specified, Rollout copies the task's `solution/` folder to `/oracle` in the container and executes `bash /oracle/solve.sh` from the working directory.
+No `install` or `execute` scripts are needed for the oracle agent—specifying `- name: oracle` in the agents list is sufficient.

 ### Container environment